 - Pit lane blend line, when exiting the pits if there is a Pitlane blend line, you must not cross it until you are safely back on the race track.
 A drive through will be awarded when there is a live race steward.
 In the case of any after event protest you will be awarded a points deduction

-- Team speak and Game Chat Usage of these are allowed during all sessions including qualifying, but out of courtesy for drivers attempting to set a fast time this should be kept to a minimum.
+- Voice Chat and Game Chat Usage of these are allowed during all sessions including qualifying, but out of courtesy for drivers attempting to set a fast time this should be kept to a minimum.

 - It is recommended to use Team speak during qualifying to check if a driver behind you or in front of you is on a flying lap so you can discuss whether to overtake/move over/ abort your flying lap etc.

 - Before you leave the pits check the position display (the line down the bottom showing where everyone’s car is relative to the lap) and try to find a gap in the traffic.
 On your out lap and any slow laps are aware of drivers who may be coming up behind you on a flying lap, wherever possible and safe to do so, allow them through unimpeded.
 Note: this is one of the few times that moving completely off the racing line to allow someone through are recommended.
 Just like in real-life racing, it is your responsibility to find a suitable gap in traffic to perform a flying lap.